-- 3.1 The Council has a duty of care towards its staff under Common Law arising out of the Employment Rights Act 1996 and the Health and Safety at Work Act 1974.
-If an employer fails to act reasonably with regard to this duty of care by allowing bullying or harassment to continue unchallenged, an employee may decide to resign and claim 'constructive dismissal' at an Employment Tribunal.
-From 6th April 2008, changes to the Sex Discrimination Act mean the Council has a duty of care towards all staff and liability under Common Law arising out of the Employment Rights Acts 1996 and the Health and Safety at Work Act 1974. - 3.2 In addition, the Criminal Justice and Public Order Act 1994 and the Protection from Harassment Act 1997 created a criminal offence of harassment with a fine and/or prison sentence, and a right to damages for the victim.
+- 3.1 The Council has a duty of care towards its staff under Common Law arising out of the Employment Rights Act 1996, the Health and Safety at Work Act 1974.
+If an employer fails to act reasonably with regard to this duty of care by allowing bullying or harassment to continue unchallenged, an employee may decide to resign and claim 'constructive dismissal' at an Employment Tribunal. - 3.2 The Worker Protection (Amendment of Equality Act 2010) Act, which came into effect from 26 October 2024, introduced a new legal duty on employers to take reasonable steps to prevent sexual harassment of their workers (the 'preventative duty'). - 3.3 The Act also includes the ability for compensation in sexual harassment claims to be increased.
+If an employment tribunal finds a worker has been sexually harassed, it must consider whether the preventative duty has been met.
+If not, the employer can be ordered to pay an additional 25% (maximum) compensation.

+3.4.
+In addition, the Criminal Justice and Public Order Act 1994 and the Protection from Harassment Act 1997 created a criminal offence of harassment with a fine and/or prison sentence, and a right to damages for the victim.
 An individual causing harassment may be personally liable to pay damages if a victim complains to an Employment Tribunal on the grounds of discrimination.
 The 1997 Act was originally designed to assist in stalking situations but case law has demonstrated that it can be relevant to employment disputes; for instance, employers can be vicariously liable for harassment received in the workplace, that the conduct is viewed as 'serious', or 'oppressive and unacceptable', that a 'course of conduct' needs to be established but that this can link incidents which are separated by long time periods and that the damages for personal injury and distress can be awarded under the Act.